daniegarcia254/Hattrick/README.md

-# Loopback-API-Hattrick
+# Hattrick
-Example of a **Loopback REST API** that can be used as base for a community game where users can register, login, join to differents communities, post comments, etc.
+Hattrick is a **ReactJS + Redux + React-Router** webapp tha be used as base for a community game where users can register, login, join to differents communities, post comments, etc.

+The base of the game is that users would answers, everyday, 3 questions related to the community category, winning points and competing against the rest of the community users.
+An initial version of this webapp can be found in the [client](client/) folder of this repo.

+All of this can be made thanks a powerful **REST API developed with Loopback**.
 The API is prepared to work only with logged users, using authentication tokens.
-Users can also reset their passwords, and they will receive emails when they register or change their password.
+Users can also reset their passwords, join public and privates communities.
+An email system is implemented as well, and users will receive emails when they register or change their password.

-Initially the API was created to be used in a game (_Hattrick_) where users would answers, everyday, 3 questions related to the community category, winning points and competing against the rest of the community users.
-An initial version of this webapp can be found in the [client](client/) folder of this repo.
-A webapp built with **ReactJS + Redux + React-Router**.

 ## Deploy

-The easiest way to deploy the API is using Docker:
+The easiest way to deploy the WebApp and the API is using Docker:

 ```
 docker-compose build;